DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-how-to-design-a-coherent-curriculum.md

 During the first topic of the module you need to:

 - work through the self-study materials below
-- meet your mentor to discuss what you’ll be doing in the weeks ahead
+- meet your mentor to discuss what you'll be doing in the weeks ahead

 Duration: 25 minutes.